 Find your keys and more Ever wish you could CTRL+F your keys?
 Store your keys and other objects you commonly lose with Google and you’ll never have to worry about finding them again.

 Fast pickup and delivery We’re testing a new mail courier network integrated with our Street View fleet.
 We’ll show up within 3 hours to pick up anything you choose to store in Google Docs, guaranteed.

 Competitive pricingAt $0.10 per kg, you can store a grand piano for the price of lunch.

-I am a Web Consultent with more than 10 years of experience of working in leading Design and Software Teams.
+I am a Web Consultent with more than 14 years of experience of working in leading Design and Software Teams.
 I have a proven and successful track record in website design, including concept development, SEO/SEM, designing, and coding.
 I have experience in UI architecture using latest web development technologies.
-Currently working on full stack TDD UI development using Angular, Mongo, Express, Node and MySQL. strong command on open source technology like Magento, Wordpress etc.
+Currently working on full stack TDD UI development using Angular, React, Mongo, Express, Node and MySQL. strong command on open source technology like Magento, Wordpress etc.